Programs

 What are SHSM programs?

-• SHSM programs allow students to focus their learning on a specific sector.
+• SHSM programs allow senior students to become specialists in a particular sector.

-• All include specific courses, cooperative education placement, certifications, and industry specific opportunities.
+• All SHSM programs include specific courses related to the chosen sector, a cooperative education placement, certifications, and industry-specific opportunities.

 • Students graduate with a SHSM Seal and formal recognition on their OSSD.